sambuddhac/MacroEnergy.jl/docs/src/Modeler Guide/build_sectors.md

     <li>(Optional) Create a new JSON data file to test the new assets.</li>
 </ol>
 ```
-The following section provides an example of how to create a new sector and assets in MACRO.
+The following section provides an example of how to create a new sector and assets in Macro.

 ### Example
 For example, let's create a new sector called `MyNewSector` with two assets: `MyAsset1`, and `MyAsset2`.